- Opening times and closure dates

 - International student photo card

-Readers' tickets are valid for up to three years from the date of issue.
+Readers' tickets are valid for three years from the date of issue.
 To renew a reader's ticket, you will need to show us proof of both identity and address.

 Lost or forgotten tickets can be replaced for a charge of £5, upon production of proof of identity and address.
 Stolen tickets will be replaced without charge if you show the registration desk a police crime reference number and acceptable identification.